joryapur/BaSP-A2022-Etapa-1/README.md

 I made the structure of the page with html

 ## Week 03
+I added styles with CSS to the desktop page.

+## Week 04
-Now I am styling it with css
+Now I am modifying the page to be responsive.

 ![Imagen Landing Desktop](https://i.ibb.co/tCzhd4W/Landing-Desktop-Side-Bar.png)